AmzadHossainrafis/image_classification_pipeline/README.md

      1. Alexnet

   2. transfer_learning
-  * transfer learning is also implimented id vgg16 ,vgg19 , mobilenetv2 , just pass transfer_learning argoment True (model_nam must be vgg16 ,vgg19 or mobilenet_v2)
+  * transfer learning is also implimented in vgg16 ,vgg19 , mobilenetv2 , just pass transfer_learning argoment True (model_nam must be vgg16 ,vgg19 or mobilenet_v2)

   3. train_the_model
  * To train the model simpley just run the train.py , before that make sure following